 Best Way to Socialize a Puppy in Large Groups

-1. Day-care – Check if there’s a person observing the dogs all the time.
-There can’t be more than 10 dogs for every handler.
+1. Day-care – Check if a person is always observing the dogs.
+There can’t be more than ten dogs for every handler.
 If you can talk to the person beforehand and check his credentials so you have more confidence in his ability to control the dogs.
-Have a look for, and identify, places where your puppy can hide in case there’s trouble or if the other dogs play too rough.
+Look for and identify places where your puppy can hide in case of trouble or if the other dogs play too rough.

 2. Boarding – It’s possible that you can board your puppy in a kennel where he won’t have any contact with other dogs.
-However, it’s likely that they offer the dogs some playtime.
+However, they likely offer the dogs some playtime.
 If you need to board two or more dogs, request that they each get put in different groups.
-If placed in the same group, one will try to protect the other one and start trouble.
-Request that the maximum number of dogs per group is five.
+If placed in the same group, one will try to protect the other and start trouble.
+Request that the maximum number of dogs per group be five.
 Otherwise, there may be trouble.

-3. Dog Parks – You might be fed up with hitting the dog park at 6 am so you can avoid most dogs.
+3. Dog Parks – You might be fed up with hitting the dog park at 6 a.m. to avoid most dogs.
 However, you can take him at lunchtime (or have a dog sitter do it if you work all day).
-When you (or the sitter) gets to the park, allow your puppy to sniff and stand at the park’s edge and then slowly let him walk in, on his leash.
-As long as safety isn’t a concern, let him off the leash but watch him at all times, following him if needed.
+When you (or the sitter) get to the park, allow your puppy to sniff, stand at the park’s edge, and slowly let him walk in on his leash.
+If safety isn’t a concern, let him off the leash, but watch him at all times, following him if needed.

 Dog Socialization With Other Dogs

-Problems such as aggression can be managed with appropriate training but don’t introduce your dog to others if you don’t know how he’ll react.
-The Pit Bull is an aggressive dog and should never be permitted in situations where other less aggressive dogs congregate.
+Problems such as aggression can be managed with appropriate training, but don’t introduce your dog to others if you don’t know how he’ll react.
+The Pit Bull is an aggressive dog and should never be permitted where other less aggressive dogs congregate.

 Learn about the subject of dog body language.
 Get a book, perhaps with pictures, and download it to your phone so you can read it anytime.